 Common Name: Rubber Dandelion

-Taraxacum kok-saghyz is a Perennial up to 0.25 metres tall.
+Taraxacum kok-saghyz is a perennial plant that can grow up to 0.25 metres tall.

 E. Europe to W. Asia - Turkistan.